DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2023-05-30-usability-test-changes.md

 1. Users skim through this page quickly or don't read it.
 2. Users were slightly confused when they landed on the 'Create a DfE Identity account' after pressing on the 'Start now' button.
 This took them to a different service with no mention of NPQs.
 One user wanted more information about NPQs.
-3. Users who had already registered for an NPQ struggled to see where to go from the Start page.
+3. Users who had already registered for an NPQ struggled to see where to go from the start page.
 The 'Start now' button didn't resonate with them.

 ### Design changes